borjaf696/mtDNAProject/README.md

 The src folder contains a script to preprocess both control and MitoMap data to build and inteligible dataframe applicable in further analysis.

+Repository also contains the implementation of coocurrence analysis in mitochondrial genomes.
+These techniques aims to create an automatic and reliable way to cluster variants based only in the sequencing data.
+Three techniques are evaluated in the  r/coocurrence.RMD:

+* Mutual information
+* Information Value
+* Pure Singular Value Decomposition

 ## Data

 ### Control